sjirianda/sjirianda.github.io/index.md

 </p>

 <p style="text-indent: 55px;">
 Data structures and algorithms provided me with the tools to approach problem solving with efficiency.
 I applied these concepts directly in enhancements such as building a Binary Search Tree to optimize searches within my weight tracking app.
 Software engineering principles were reinforced by my refactor of the same application into an MVVM architecture, supported by testing and CI/CD.
 In database management, I integrated MongoDB with Flask and Dash to create a secure, data-driven analytics platform.
-Across each of these projects, I incorporated a security mindset — validating inputs, applying least-privilege principles, and protecting sensitive data.
+Across each of these projects, I incorporated a security mindset by validating inputs, applying least-privilege principles, and protecting sensitive data.
 </p>

 <p style="text-indent: 55px;">